Skip to main content

 From full house repaints to deck staining and trim refreshes — we deliver lasting, weather-resistant results with premium coatings and meticulous surface preparation.

 Exterior painting in Emmett, Idaho is governed by sun, by wood, and by the age of the house.
 Emmett sits in a high, semi-arid valley — roughly 2,380 feet elevation, hot dry summers, intense UV, and cold moist winters with snow load and freeze-thaw cycling.
 That climate is brutal on exterior coatings, and it is most brutal on the lap wood siding that clads the orchard-era and mill-era farmhouses making up Emmett's older core.
 A 1935 cherry-grower's house with original or once-painted wood siding, south and west elevations baked by valley sun, is a fundamentally different exterior job than a 2023 fiber-cement subdivision home off Substation Road.
 Iron Crest Remodel (Iron Crest Remodeling Group LLC, Idaho RCE-6681702) prepares and coats Emmett exteriors for what this valley actually does to paint — UV degradation, freeze-thaw, wind-driven grit off the surrounding farmland — and handles the lead-safe reality of the pre-1978 wood-sided stock correctly.
-Licensed and insured, free in-home estimates, five-year workmanship warranty.
+Licensed and insured, free in-home estimates, three-year workmanship warranty.

 Protect and transform your home's exterior with professional painting and staining built to withstand Idaho weather.